Master's degree in Europe: United Kingdom

+Master's degrees in the UK may be taught or research degrees, and include integrated master's degrees where a final year is added to a bachelor's degree programme to raise it to master's level.
+All of these are second-cycle qualifications within the Bologna Process.
+For historical reasons, MAs at the ancient universities of Scotland are bachelor's-level undergraduate qualifications, while the Oxbridge MA, awarded to BA graduates of Oxford and Cambridge universities without further study, is not considered an academic qualification.

 Other approaches

 As indicated above, even though higher education systems in Europe try to comply with the Bologna process, the process is not yet fully accomplished.
 Differences in methodology and curricula are still widely different in some cases.
 To mitigate this, several initiatives and approaches are currently tried, some of them with the support of the European Union institutions.
 Either in partnership or as private consortia, networks of universities in different countries are trying to work out shared curricula and adopt similar methodologies.
 In niche educational areas like translation and interpreting this has proved successful and the networks have become functional, i.e. European Master's in Translation and the European Master's in Conference Interpreting.
 While these are not mainstream developments in these networks of universities, a similar master's degree certificate is offered for a given field, and the network/consortium collectively guarantees that these degrees have a high level of convergence.